1

 Is 5000 hours a lot for a digger?

 For an excavator operator, 5000 hours is considered moderate to high usage, indicating significant experience but not necessarily the end of the machine's lifespan.
-Proper maintenance and operating conditions can extend an excavator's useful life beyond this point.
-Typically, excavators can last between 10,000 to 20,000 hours with proper care.
+Proper maintenance and operating conditions can extend the equipment's useful life beyond this point, and experienced operators are often valued for their familiarity with the machinery.
+Typically, excavators can last 10,000 to 15,000 hours with proper care.

 What are the key skills and qualifications needed to thrive as an Excavator Operator, and why are they important?